Basic Emergency Kit

 (and extra batteries)

-Have several flashlights and several batteries at home.
-In your kit, have a couple and make sure one of them is a headlamp.
+You should already have several flashlights and batteries at home.
+Add a flashlight to your bug-out bag as well as a headlamp.
 A headlamp allows you to work, cook and so on while keeping your hands free.
-Also add several candles in the mix – they are cheap and burn for a very long time.
-Candles are also EMP or solar flare proof and will always work no matter what!
+Also, add several candles in the mix – they are cheap and burn for a long time.
+Candles are also EMP or solar flare-proof and will always work no matter what!

-If you want to level up this category, get a battery bank, solar panel and rechargeable flashlights to cover extended periods with no electricity.
+If you want to level up this category, get a battery bank, solar panel and rechargeable flashlights to cover extended periods without electricity.

 Wind-Up or Battery-Powered Radio